DonnyMatchen/DendroFactor/README.md

 # DESCRIPTION
 This is a simple library that handles factors of arbitrarily large numbers.
-It also includes a function that uses factoring techniques to conduct arbitrarily large exponentiation, as well as one for modular exponentiation.